sarahkona47/sarahkona47.github.io/README.md

 ### Rules
 The rules of the game are simple.
 - Bet your money and watch it multiply!
-- Cash out before the multiplier crashes; if not you will your bet!
+- Cash out before the multiplier crashes; if not you will lose your bet!

 ### Features
 Users may also utilize the previous crash history trends and the rage button to release some stress when things aren't going the way you expected!